peekler/Business-Intelligence-Demos/RelaciosAdatbazis-BI-rendszer/README.md

 ## Visualize with Excel

 The numbers we got so far were enough to derive conclusions.
 But we needed to use SQL queries and a developer tool to run the queries.
 A visual representation of the results is much easier to grasp.

-Let's use Excel to get the ration of the successful and erroneous requests.
+#### Histogram of response times

+We already tried to get the histogram of response times.
+Let's visualize them now.
+We will use Excel and the [Analysis ToolPak](https://www.excel-easy.com/data-analysis/analysis-toolpak.html).
+You must enable it in Excel (see link).

 1. Open a blank Excel sheet
 2. Do to the _Data_ ribbon, click _Get external data_ / _From other sources_ / _SQL server_